MTC History

 2009

-Lynn Nottage’s Ruined wins the 2009 Pulitzer Prize for Drama and becomes the most acclaimed new play of the year.
+MTC and Goodman Theatre co-produce the world premiere of Lynn Nottage’s Ruined, which wins the 2009 Pulitzer Prize for Drama and becomes the most acclaimed new play of the year.

 2010s